-EXAMPLE OF ANALYSIS FOR A GIVEN ELEMENT/FACTOR Even if the government shows a compelling state interest, to survive strict RULE scrutiny, a content-based regulation must be the most narrowly tailored means to achieving that interest.

-New Columbia will argue that its statute is the most narrowly tailored because it is not overly broad, and any less restrictive alternatives would not be as effective in achieving its compelling state interest.
-APPELLANT'S - The statute is not overly broad because it does not regulate the sale ARGUMENT of sexually violent video games to adults - Simply allowing the ESRB to self-police violent video game distribution would not adequately prevent minors from obtaining the games APPELLEE'S ARGUMENT Video Gamers Alliance will argue that the restriction is overly broad and that there are less restrictive means by which New Columbia can advance its compelling state interest. - The statute is overly broad because it chills the sales of violence- depicting video games that are actually protected by the First Amendment - Less restrictive means would achieve New Columbia's interest of protecting against exposure of minors to video games featuring graphic sexual violence
+RULE Even if the government shows a compelling state interest, to survive strict scrutiny, a content-based regulation must be the most narrowly tailored means to achieving that interest.
+APPELLANT'S ARGUMENT New Columbia will argue that its statute is the most narrowly tailored because it is not overly broad, and any less restrictive alternatives would not be as effective in achieving its compelling state interest.
+The statute is not overly broad because it does not regulate the sale of sexually violent video games to adults Simply allowing the ESRB to self-police violent video game distribution would not adequately prevent minors from obtaining the games APPELLEE'S ARGUMENT Video Gamers Alliance will argue that the restriction is overly broad and that there are less restrictive means by which New Columbia can advance its compelling state interest.
+The statute is overly broad because it chills the sales of violence-depicting video games that are actually protected by the First Amendment Less restrictive means would achieve New Columbia's interest of protecting against exposure of minors to video games featuring graphic sexual violence

 The parties may use different cases in making their arguments.
 However, they may also use the same case-one party may analogize the facts of the precedent case to the facts in its case, and the other may try to distinguish the facts of the precedent case from facts in its case.
+When this happens, it is particularly important that the clerk dig into the case to determine which side (if any) is right about how it should apply to the current case.

-EXAMPLE OF BOTH PARTIES RELYING ON SAME CASE RULE Unexplained noises from inside the house during an arrest weigh in favor of an officer's reasonable articulable suspicion that the area harbors dangerous third parties.
+EXAMPLE OF BOTH PARTIES RELYING ON SAME CASE

+RULE Unexplained noises from inside the house during an arrest weigh in favor of an officer's reasonable articulable suspicion that the area harbors dangerous third parties.
 PRECEDENT CASE DISCUSSION In Virgil , when officers went to the defendant's residence to arrest him, before the defendant opened the front door, the officers standing near the rear of the house heard sounds coming from inside the rear of the residence and alerted the officers at the front door.
 The officers, thus, had a reasonable articulable suspicion that a third party could be at the residence.
 APPELLANT'S ARGUMENT The State will argue that similar to Virgil , in which the officers heard sounds coming from inside the rear of the residence before the defendant answered the door, Officers Bird and Dent heard footsteps and a thud before Defendant opened the door, making them suspicious that there were other individuals in the house.
 APPELLEE'S ARGUMENT The defense, though, will attempt to distinguish Virgil from Defendant's case.
 Unlike in Virgil , in which the sounds the officers heard in the rear of the house could not have been made by the defendant approaching the door, in the present case, the sounds heard by the officers could have been consistent with Defendant walking to the door.
 Conclusion Overall, the sounds from inside Durden's house were fairly consistent with Durden answering the door, since the officers heard them as they waited at the front door.
 Therefore, the thud and footsteps do not weigh in favor of a finding of reasonable articulable suspicion.
-11 ------------ ---
+20